nqloc/nqloc.github.io/_posts/2021-3-8-Elasticsearch-Getting-Started.md

 language: en
 ---

-> **WebDav** Initially released in 2010, Elasticsearch (sometimes dubbed ES) is a modern search and analytics engine which is based on Apache Lucene content authoring operations.
+> **Elasticsearch** Initially released in 2010, Elasticsearch (sometimes dubbed ES) is a modern search and analytics engine which is based on Apache Lucene content authoring operations.

 ## What is Elasticsearch?
 * A modern search and analytics engine which is based on Apache Lucene